• Skip to primary navigation

 Your houseplant should not be placed near radiators or drafts.

-When you move a plant to an area with a large temperature variance, you can cause the leaves to drop.
+Moving a plant to an area with a large temperature variance can cause the leaves to drop.

 The plant will grow new leaves once it adjusts to its new environment.